Need to talk? Call 1800 882 436.

 What happens to my emotions in the second trimester?

-What happens to my baby in the second trimester?
+• What happens to my baby in the second trimester?

 During these 3 months, your baby's body organs will continue to develop.
-Their liver, pancreas and kidneys all start to function.
+Their liver, pancreas and kidneys all start to work.
 This is also the time when babies might start to suck their thumb.

 What can I expect during antenatal visits in the second trimester?

 Regular antenatal visits are an important part of staying healthy and making sure your baby is healthy.
-How often you see your health professional will depend on your personal circumstances.
-For most people, visits will be every 4 to 6 weeks in the second trimester and may become more frequent towards the end of your pregnancy.
+How often you see your midwife or doctor will depend on your own health and pregnancy progress.
+You may be able to have one or more appointment via telehealth.

 At antenatal visits during your second trimester, your doctor or midwife will check your: